mussiehaile/Mexico_City_Realstate_Price_prediction/README.md

 # Mexico_City_Realstate_Price_prediction

-This project is tries to solve onne of the classical broblems in machinelearning which is Regression. our dataset is Mexico_City_Realstate_Price collected for a long time. even though we have a lot of features in our dataset i try to clean it so that only important feratures are used for model development.
+This project is tries to solve one of the classical broblems in machinelearning which is Regression. our dataset is Mexico_City_Realstate_Price collected for a long time. even though we have a lot of features in our dataset i try to clean it so that only important feratures are used for model development.